big-data-lab-team/data-marketplace/README.md

 <h1>HOW TO: (Make sure you have root or admin access)</h1>
 <ul>

+    The API and the UI are two separate application: put datamarket folder, included in the www/ directory, in your machine localhost www web directory

   <strong>Run these commands to install npm and node:</strong>

     npm install npm@latest -g